nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 # Download Nicotine+

-Download stable builds of Nicotine+ for your operating system from here.
+Download stable builds of Nicotine+ for your operating system.
+For the release notes, see [NEWS.md](/NEWS.md).

 If you want to download unstable builds and help test Nicotine+, see [TESTING.md](TESTING.md).